slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

-> *'The question is not who is going to let me; it's who is going to stop me.' -- Ayn Rand*
+> *'The question is not who is going to let me; it’s who is going to stop me.' -- Ayn Rand*

 > *'You can, you should, and if you’re brave enough to start, you will' -- Stephen King*